 Today is a free day to enjoy adventure, explore Swakopmund or simply enjoy a great bake at a local coffee shop.
 Swakopmund offers all the conveniences of a little city and there is something to keep everyone busy.
 This welcome brush with civilization is the perfect launching pad as we venture to the Namib Desert tomorrow morning.

-A final border crossing sees us enter South Africa this morning as we travel through the desert landscapes of Namaqualand on our way to the Cedarberg region.
-The Cedarberg is the home of Rooibos tea, which has become a popular beverage throughout the world.
+A final border crossing sees us enter South Africa this morning as we travel through the desert landscapes of Namaqualand on our way to the Cederberg region.
+If you are fortunate enough to be travelling in the spring months (July to September) you may encounter the wild flowers that have made this region famous.
+No matter the time of year though, the strange desert vistas offer a unique backdrop to this day’s travel.
 Tonight we enjoy a traditional meal and celebrate the many memories we have made.

 - On Request